Quadruplex telegraph

 The problem of sending two signals simultaneously in opposite directions on the same wire had been solved previously by Julius Wilhelm Gintl and improved to commercial viability by J. B. Stearns; Edison added the ability to double the number in each direction.

-The method combined a diplex (multiplex two signals in the same direction), that Edison had previously invented, with a Stearns style Duplex (simultaneous bi-directional communication).
+The method combined a diplex (multiplex two signals in the same direction), which Edison had previously invented, with a Stearns style Duplex (simultaneous bi-directional communication).
 In each case, a clever trick is used.

-Since telegraphs use a single wire, the current must flow through the signal (noise producing) relay on both ends (local and remote).
-For the Duplex, the challenge is simply to not have the local signal relay clack when the key is pressed but to clack when the remote is pressed.
+Since telegraphs use a single wire, the current must flow through the signal (noise producing) relay at both ends (local and remote).
+In the Duplex, the challenge is simply not to have the local signal relay clack when the key is pressed, but to clack when the remote is pressed.
 This is achieved by dividing the relay into two solenoid windings and feeding the local key's energizing voltage into the midpoint of these.
 Thus when the local key is pressed, the current divides equally in two directions.
-One of these goes through a relay coil then into a matched termination load.
+One of these goes through a relay coil, then into a matched termination load.
 The matched termination load and relay coil are matched to an identical setup at the receiving end, to keep the current between the two solenoid coils as even as possible.
 The other half of the current is sent down the wire to the remote relay (which often switches the remote signal relay) and its termination load.
-Since the current flowing into this Y-shaped junction between the solenoids flows in opposite directions in the two local solenoids they sum to no net magnetic field and the local relay is not activated.
+Since the current flowing into this Y-shaped junction between the solenoids flows in opposite directions in the two local solenoids they sum to no net magnetic field, and the local relay is not activated.
 At the remote end, the sent current flows through both solenoids in the same direction and into the termination load.
 Since current flows the same way in both solenoids the remote signal relay is activated by this local key.